Chlamydia Testing

 How is chlamydia spread?

-It is spread through infected genital fluids (semen and vaginal fluids).
+Chlamydia spreads through contact with infected genital fluids (semen and vaginal secretions).

 What are the symptoms of Chlamydia?